tidbcloud/task-tracker/README.md

 For this tutorial, you'll create four HTTPS endpoints (POST, GET, PUT, DELETE) to execute CRUD operations on the 'todos' table.
 The process for creating the first endpoint will be detailed, providing guidance for the remaining three.
 The subsequent endpoints follow a similar pattern with minor tweaks, such as adjusting SQL or endpoint configurations (e.g., Properties, Params).
 For more detailed information, refer to our [documentation](https://docs.pingcap.com/tidbcloud/data-service-manage-endpoint#create-an-endpoint) on creating new endpoints.
 1. `POST /todos` endpoint

-**POST /todos** endpoint, allows you to add a new task to the 'todos' table, facilitating the create operation.
+    The POST /todos endpoint will allow you to add a new task to the 'todos' table, facilitating the create operation.
 - On the left navigation bar of the `Todo App`, click the “+” symbol, and select `Create Endpoint` option.
   ![Figure 4  - Create Endpoint ( Entry Point )](./frontend/image/f4.png)
   - **Configure Endpoint Properties**